 You may remember it was about this time last year that “The Cult of the Customer” came out.
-I’m proud that it hit the “Wall Street Journal” best-seller list, and in celebration of the book’s first birthday, here are five great customer service tips that will give any company an advantage over competition and more […]
+I’m proud it hit the “Wall Street Journal” best-seller list.
+In celebration of the book’s first birthday, I have created a list of tips to give any company an advantage over the competition and more value for […]

 You may remember it was about this time last year that “The Cult of the Customer” came out.
-I’m proud that it hit the “Wall Street Journal” best-seller list, and in celebration of the book’s first birthday, here are five great customer service tips that will give any company an advantage over competition and more value for their customers.
+I’m proud it hit the “Wall Street Journal” best-seller list.
+In celebration of the book’s first birthday, I have created a list of tips to give any company an advantage over the competition and more value for their customers.

 1. Do not settle for satisfied customers – Satisfactory is an average rating.
 The best companies recognize that satisfied customers are not loyal customers.
 Every employee should ask themselves a question: What am I doing right now to ensure that the next time the customer needs what it is that we do or sell, they will choose us?
 Most people think of loyalty as a lifetime, but it is really about the next time – all of the time!